AMETEK (NYSE:AME) Posts Earnings Results, Beats Expectations By $0.05 EPS

-AMETEK (NYSE:AME – Get Rating) announced its earnings results on Thursday.
-The technology company reported $1.52 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.47 by $0.05, Briefing.com reports.
-The firm had revenue of $1.63 billion during the quarter, compared to analysts’ expectations of $1.59 billion.
-AMETEK had a return on equity of 18.40% and a net margin of 18.81%.
-The business’s revenue was up 8.7% on a year-over-year basis.
-During the same period in the prior year, the firm earned $1.37 EPS.
+AMETEK (NYSE:AME – Get Rating) announced its quarterly earnings data on Thursday.
+The technology company reported $1.52 earnings per share for the quarter, topping the consensus estimate of $1.47 by $0.05, Briefing.com reports.
+The company had revenue of $1.63 billion during the quarter, compared to analyst estimates of $1.59 billion.
+AMETEK had a net margin of 18.85% and a return on equity of 18.46%.
+During the same period last year, the business earned $1.37 EPS.
+The firm’s revenue for the quarter was up 8.7% compared to the same quarter last year.
 AMETEK updated its Q1 guidance to $1.38-$1.42 EPS and its FY23 guidance to $5.84-$6.00 EPS.

-Hedge funds have recently bought and sold shares of the company.
-Cetera Investment Advisers increased its stake in AMETEK by 45.1% in the 1st quarter.
-Cetera Investment Advisers now owns 2,974 shares of the technology company’s stock valued at $396,000 after purchasing an additional 924 shares in the last quarter.
-Toroso Investments LLC grew its holdings in AMETEK by 9.0% during the 1st quarter.
-Toroso Investments LLC now owns 2,663 shares of the technology company’s stock valued at $355,000 after buying an additional 219 shares during the last quarter.
-Sequoia Financial Advisors LLC grew its holdings in AMETEK by 41.7% during the 1st quarter.
-Sequoia Financial Advisors LLC now owns 2,379 shares of the technology company’s stock valued at $316,000 after buying an additional 700 shares during the last quarter.
-Atria Wealth Solutions Inc. acquired a new stake in AMETEK during the 1st quarter valued at $309,000.
-Finally, Federated Hermes Inc. boosted its holdings in shares of AMETEK by 38.8% during the third quarter.
-Federated Hermes Inc. now owns 2,585 shares of the technology company’s stock worth $293,000 after purchasing an additional 723 shares during the last quarter.
-85.42% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in AME.
+Cetera Investment Advisers raised its holdings in shares of AMETEK by 45.1% during the first quarter.
+Cetera Investment Advisers now owns 2,974 shares of the technology company’s stock worth $396,000 after acquiring an additional 924 shares in the last quarter.
+Toroso Investments LLC grew its stake in shares of AMETEK by 9.0% in the 1st quarter.
+Toroso Investments LLC now owns 2,663 shares of the technology company’s stock valued at $355,000 after buying an additional 219 shares in the last quarter.
+Sequoia Financial Advisors LLC increased its holdings in AMETEK by 41.7% in the first quarter.
+Sequoia Financial Advisors LLC now owns 2,379 shares of the technology company’s stock worth $316,000 after buying an additional 700 shares during the last quarter.
+Atria Wealth Solutions Inc. bought a new position in AMETEK during the first quarter valued at approximately $309,000.
+Finally, Federated Hermes Inc. grew its position in AMETEK by 38.8% in the third quarter.
+Federated Hermes Inc. now owns 2,585 shares of the technology company’s stock worth $293,000 after acquiring an additional 723 shares in the last quarter.
+Hedge funds and other institutional investors own 85.42% of the company’s stock.

 AMETEK, Inc engages in the manufacture of electronic instruments and electromechanical devices.
 It operates through the following two segments: Electronic Instruments and Electromechanical.
 The Electronic Instruments segment designs and manufactures advanced instruments for the process, aerospace, power and industrial markets.